 - Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

 It is your right in Missouri to refuse to perform a field test.
-If you are stopped and asked to perform field sobriety tests, contact a DUI attorney near you in Oak Grove, MO immediately.
-If you have already completed a field test and have been arrested for a DUI in Missouri, your Oak Grove, MO DUI attorney will design an unwavering defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.
+If you are stopped and asked to perform field sobriety tests, call a DUI attorney near you in Oak Grove, MO as soon as you can.
+If you have already performed a field test and were then arrested for a DUI in Missouri, your Oak Grove, MO DUI attorney will build a defense to your case or make sure any illegally obtained evidence is thrown out and not used against you in Missouri court.

 Traffic Checkpoints in Oak Grove, MO

-A checkpoint is a temporary roadblock used as a way to randomly check drivers for behaviors like driving under the influence.
+A checkpoint is a roadblock temporarily set up on a roadway to systematically screen drivers for behaviors like driving under the influence.
 Federal law allows the use of DUI checkpoints by police departments, but they must meet certain standards.
-Lawmakers in Missouri have debated banning sobriety checkpoints, but they are currently still allowed by Missouri law.
+Missouri lawmakers have entertained banning sobriety checkpoints, but they are currently still allowed by Missouri law.

-Checkpoints in Oak Grove and throughout Missouri are not as prevalent as they once were, but it is still prudent to educate yourself on your rights and the rules checkpoints must follow.
+Checkpoints in Oak Grove and throughout Missouri are not as prevalent as they once were, but you should still familiarize yourself with your rights and the rules regulating checkpoints.
 If you are not sure, call a DUI attorney near you at (314) 900-HELP.

 - sanctioned or planned by supervising law enforcement officers